Finder to the Node: Which ISPs will give you the best speeds?

-For years, ISPs have been getting away with marketing their broadband plans based on theoretical network maximum speeds that no one will ever achieve during actual day-to-day use.
+For years, ISPs (internet service providers) have been getting away with marketing their broadband plans based on theoretical network maximum speeds that no one will ever achieve during actual day-to-day use.

 That all changed last month when big name ISPs, such as Optus, Telstra and TPG, changed the way they advertise their various speed tiers on NBN plans after getting into hot water from the ACCC over misleading speeds.

 Essentially, ISPs have dropped the "up to" claims in favour of advertising their services based on actual speeds most consumers can expect to achieve during the busy evening period between 7pm-11pm.

 A month has passed, and we are starting to see more ISPs advertise their NBN plans based on evening speeds.

 As iTnews first reported, there appears to be quite a gap between the minimum speeds that different RSPs are quoting.